 Your product images are the first things online shoppers see while viewing the ads.
 They will skip the ad if the images are not compelling and appealing enough.
-In most cases, the user will not even bother to see what you have written in the descriptions of the images you have shared do not attract them.
+In most cases, the user will not even bother to see what you have written in the descriptions of the images you have shared, which does not attract them.

-If you are wondering how to optimise photos for the shopping feed, here are a few tips:
+If you are wondering how to optimise photos for shopping feeds, here are a few tips:

 Do Not Use Any Watermark

-While selecting an image for a shopping feed, avoiding any watermark is recommended.
+While selecting an image for your shopping feed, avoiding any watermark is recommended.
 The product image Google needs must be unhindered, an image where the product can be seen without any obstruction, such as a watermark or a logo.
-You can however use custom labels, as long as they do not distract from the image.
+You can use custom labels as long as they do not distract from the image.

 Use Images With High Resolution

-Your product shopping ads must have clear images with high resolution.
+Your product shopping ads must have clear, high-quality images with high resolution.
 A blurry picture will never hold the viewers’ attention; instead, it will drive the buyers away.